-The government's plans to make our transport system more inclusive and better for disabled people. easy-ready-inclusive-transport-strategyDownload Transport is at the heart of how we live our lives.
-It helps us get to work, stay in touch with … Continue reading The Inclusive Transport Strategy: achieving equal access for disabled people
+The government's plans to make our transport system more inclusive and better for disabled people.
+Transport is at the heart of how we live our lives.
+It helps us get to work, stay in touch with friends and family, contribute to society and … Read Article about The Inclusive Transport Strategy: achieving equal access for disabled people

 Don't Miss Your Chance to Have Your Say Anyone who cares, unpaid, for a friend or family member who due to illness, disability, a mental health problem or an addiction cannot cope without their support is a carer.
 If the person you care for is … Read Article about Family Carer Survey

 Getting Things Changed was a 3 year research programme funded by the ESRC (Economic and Social Research Council) The project started in April 2015 and finished in May 2018.
 The research • ‘Getting Things Changed’ was a large programme of research … Read Article about Getting Things Changed (Tackling Disabling Practices: Co-production and Change)

 Please note that these are the thoughts and views of an individual working in Suffolk, and don't necessarily convey the thoughts or views of the Suffolk Learning Disability Partnership as a whole.
 Names and identifying details have been changed / … Read Article about Think Piece: 1.
 What does good inclusion look like?

 Shoppers have praised ASOS after it created a range of clothes designed specifically for people with disabilities.
 Paralympian Chloe Ball-Hopkins was enlisted to work in a new collaboration with online retailer to create a range of … Read Article about ASOS disability-friendly clothing line

 SignKid is a London-based writer, producer and signsong rapper who is Deaf.
 His musical influences range from Public Enemy, Tupac and Biggie Smalls to Chance the Rapper.
 SignKid hasn’t let being Deaf get in the way of creating music and he … Read Article about Inspirations: SignKid